LBaaS/lbaas-api/docs/deviceapi.md

 ### Base URI
-All LBaaS Device API calls have a common based URI defined as follows:
+All LBaaS Device API calls have a common base URI defined as follows:

 `
 <baseURI> = https://<lbaas-system-addr>:<lbaas-device-port>/v1